TracksWork-ready Next.jsCoursesControlling cached content in Next.jsCombining Sanity CDN with the Next.js Cache

 When you next deploy your Next.js application, every individual post page will be created ahead of time, with guaranteed fresh data (fresh at the time it was deployed) fetched direct from the Sanity API.

-This next key is passed into the Sanity Client request for your content and takes the same configuration options found in the Next.js documentation for controlling how fetches are cached.
+This next key in the Sanity Client configuration takes the same configuration options found in the Next.js documentation for controlling how fetches are cached.

 Update your client.ts file to include an exported helper function, sanityFetch